uoft-tapp/tapp/README.md

 To annotate, please run `bundle exec annotate -p bottom`.
 Make sure you're in the docker container.

+## Rubocop
+We use rubocop for linting and code styling.
+We have a pre-commit hook ready that everytime you commit something, rubocop will automatically run on your staged file to check for styling issues.
+The configuration is in `.rubocop.yml` and you can add more (or change) or current styling with configurations found on the [rubocop](https://rubocop.readthedocs.io/en/latest/) documentation.
+To run it manually, just call `rubocop` or `bundle exec rubocop`.

 ## Playbook
 To get into an interactive shell of any docker image, do `docker exec -it
 <image_name> /bin/sh` Example: `docker exec -it tapp_tapp /bin/sh` will allow